wmfs/dependency-search/README.md

 The target packages are specified in a text file containing one or more lines, each consisting of a package name, followed by an '@', followed by the version you're looking for (so for example 'chai@6.2.1').

+Do note that all files are assumed to use UTF-8 encoding.

 ## Usage

 You can execute the tool using the following command...